-The subheading of the latter blog reads, 'Life, Liberty and the pursuit of Beauty,' which is much more in keeping with the Starkian vision of an Alt-Center (as self-styled by Robert Stark of Stark Truth Radio), which would like to move forward into a politics driven by aesthetics.
-What strikes me as particularly funny about this desire for a better political aesthetic is that Stark and company (in particular, Matt P., it would seem), are quite intent on wrapping their idea-salad of a political system (I mean this in the kindest possible way) around the vapor-wave genre, and what Matt P. calls 'Retro-Futurism.'
+The subheading of the latter blog reads, 'Life, Liberty and the pursuit of Beauty,' which is much more in keeping with the Starkian vision of an Alt-Center (as self-styled by Robert Stark of Stark Truth Radio), which would like to move forward into a politics driven by aesthetics, among them being what Matt P. calls 'Retro-Futurism.'
 The phrase 'Retro-Futurism' could have been used as an interesting American counterpart to the Archeo-Futurism which came out of the European New Right, but that's obviously not where the Alt-Center gang wishes to go.
 Rather, I suspect that there is a double-intention happening in the 'retro' part of Retro-Futurism.
-By accepting the worst of 80's aesthetics, perhaps there is embedded into that a subconscious or simply adjacent longing to redeem the 80's (but one gets the feeling, when reveiwing some of the imagery Stark and company are concerned with, that they don't feel it actually needs redeeming, but simply polishing).
+By accepting the worst of 80's aesthetics, perhaps there is embedded into that a subconscious or simply adjacent longing to redeem the 80's (but one gets the feeling, when reviewing some of the imagery Stark and company are concerned with, that they don't feel it actually needs redeeming, but simply polishing).